CAIDA NGI Project Objective

 The image displayed here is a visualization generated by Hal Burch of CMU during a summer internship with Lucent Bell Laboratories, using skitter data.
 In this picture, lighter colors represent links closer to the source and darker colors are used for links further from the source (by hop count).

 More Information about the CAIDA NGI Effort

 Security Management in Next Generation Networks (Coral Security Applications)

-CAIDA is collaborating with the Pacific Institute for Computer Security ( PICS) at SDSC to enhance the OC12mon passive traffic monitor to facilitate ubiquitous network monitoring at aggregation points (e.g. DMZ’s and up-stream ISP’s), by developing dynamic filtering and data collection, security policy compliance monitoring, and security policy enforcement components.
+CAIDA is collaborating with the Pacific Institute for Computer Security at SDSC to enhance the OC12mon passive traffic monitor to facilitate ubiquitous network monitoring at aggregation points by developing filtering and data collection, security policy compliance/enforcement components.